-Therefore, the main objective of this work is to develop an algorithm in which T can be chosen small enough to avoid decoherence, while simultaneously avoiding harmful non-adiabatic transitions.
+Therefore, the main objective of this work is to develop an algorithm in which T can be chosen small enough to avoid decoherence, while simultaneously avoiding harmful types of non-adiabatic transitions, which can be understood as the specific non-adiabatic transitions that prevent quantum states from reaching the true ground state at the end of the computation.
 Based on previous works [14, 23], we consider a variational method to achieve this objective.